Raffling an information design classic

-I have a copy of Otto Neurath’s classic work: International Picture Language, published in 1936.
+I had a copy of Otto Neurath’s classic work: International Picture Language, published in 1936.

-Recently I discovered that similar copies are for sale on Abebooks at between $1,250 and $3,500.
+I discovered that similar copies were for sale on Abebooks at between $1,250 and $3,500.

-It’s crazy to have this sitting on my bookshelf, so I am raffling my copy to raise funds for the amazing people at Médecins Sans Frontières (Doctors Without Borders).
+It felt crazy to have this sitting on my bookshelf, so I raffled my copy to raise funds for the amazing people at Médecins Sans Frontières (Doctors Without Borders).

 By the way this page is sitting on my e-book website: Things an Information designer should know.
 Click the logo at the top if you want to take a look.